jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 #Container Options
 ----
-The standard way of using appJar, is simply to place all widgets into a simple window.
-Everything is grouped into that single window, and and changes affect everything in that window.
+The standard way of using appJar, is simply to place all widgets into a single window.
+Everything is grouped into that single window, and any changes affect everything in that window.

 It's sometimes desirable to group widgets together within a window.
 A number of options are provided to make this easier.

 ###Label Frame
 ----
 A way of grouping widgets into a box, with a label at the top of the box.
 Position the *LabelFrame* within the grid, then position widgets inside the *LabelFrame*
 ![LabelFrame](img/layouts/labelFrame.png)
 ```
 from appJar import gui